TSiu88/pig-latin/README.md

 ## Setup/Installation Requirements

+### Requirements to Run
 * _This is a great place_
 * _to list setup instructions_

+### Other Resources Used
 * _in a simple_
 * _easy-to-understand_
 * _format_

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this app depends on?}_

+## Technologies Used

+_{Tell me about the languages and tools you used to create this app.
+Assume that I know you probably used HTML and CSS.
+If you did something really cool using only HTML, point that out.}_

+## Notable Features
+_{Point out interesting/unusual/unique features done in this project}_

 ## Specifications